A fast algorithm for approximating the ground state energy on a quantum computer: Introduction

 So far there have been mixed results about the potential power of quantum computers relative to that of classical computers.
 For some problems, such as factoring large numbers, quantum computers offer exponential speedups relative to the best classical algorithms known.
 On the other hand, there are results about the limits of quantum computation \cite{var}, as well as results showing that certain problems are hard.
 For instance, estimating the ground state eigenvalue of arbitrary local Hamiltonians is a QMA complete problem \cite{kit}.

 Although there are fundamental problems in complexity theory that remain open, there is a distinct category of problems for which quantum computers can offer substantial speedups relative to classical computers.
 This includes problems, such as multivariate integration, path integration and multivariate approximation, that suffer from the {\it curse of dimensionality} in the classical deterministic worst case.
-Quantum computers can vanquish the curse; see e.g. \cite{No01,TW02,NSW04}.
+Quantum computers can vanquish the curse; see e.g. \cite{No01,NSW04, TW02}.
 R. E. Bellman introduced the term {\it curse of dimensionality} referring to multivariate problems whose complexity grows exponentially with the number of variables and so are impossible to solve when the number of variables is large.

-An important problem in physics and chemistry that falls in this category is the estimation of the ground state eigenvalue of certain multiparticle systems evolving according to the time-independent Schr\"odinger equation.
+An important problem in physics and chemistry that falls in this category is the estimation of the ground state eigenvalue of a time-independent Hamiltonian corresponding to a multiparticle system.
 Solving such problems on a classical computer in the worst case has cost exponential in the number of particles.
 In particular, the number of state variables $d$ is proportional to the number of particles and the cost to solve the problem with relative accuracy $\e$ may grow as $\e^{-d}$.
-For these reasons researchers have been experimenting with quantum computers to solve eigenvalue problems in quantum chemistry with very encouraging results \cite{nature,JDu10}.
-See also \cite{Kassal08,Kassal10}.
+For these reasons researchers have been experimenting with quantum computers to solve eigenvalue problems in quantum chemistry with very encouraging results \cite{JDu10,nature}.
+See also \cite{Kassal08,Kassal10} and the references therein.

+We remark that recently there has been a fair amount of work dealing with eigenvalue problems see, e.g. \cite{5,1,6,4,3,7,2}.
+However, our results are different.
+The other papers either address different eigenvalue problems, or use spin models, or study classical algorithms, or do not obtain algorithm cost and error estimates.

-In this paper we study a ground state eigenvalue problem and we exhibit a quantum algorithm that achieves relative error $\e$ with cost $Cd\e^{-(3+\delta)}$, where $\delta >0$ is an arbitrarily small positive number.
+In particular, we study a ground state eigenvalue problem and we exhibit a quantum algorithm that achieves relative error $\e$ with cost $Cd\e^{-(3+\delta)}$, where $\delta >0$ is an arbitrarily small positive number.
 The cost includes the number of queries plus all other quantum operations.
 The algorithm uses $C^\prime d\log \e^{-1}$ qubits.
 The constants $C$ and $C^\prime$ as well as all constants in our estimates throughout this paper are independent of $d$ and $\e$.

 We stress that we are not dealing with an arbitrary eigenvalue estimation problem.
 In our case we are able to obtain efficiently a rough but very useful approximation of the ground state eigenvector.
 Abrams and Lloyd \cite{AL99} were the first to demonstrate the advantages of approximate eigenvectors in solving problems of physical interest.
 Consequently, the cost to implement and simulate the evolution of the Hamiltonian for the amount of time prescribed by the accuracy demand determines the cost to approximate the ground state eigenvalue.